jessicalumian/mothur-commands/workflow.md

   # ditto from above # system(mv ~/path/stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.pick.an.unique_list.0.03.cons.taxonomy ~/path/stability.an.cons.taxonomy)
   count.groups(shared=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.an.unique_list.shared)
   # check if sub sampling is necessary
-  sub.sample(shared=stability.an.shared, size=XXXX) # size comes from number of sequences in smallest sample
+  sub.sample(shared=stability.an.shared, size=327912) # size comes from number of sequences in smallest sample
   ```

+  `count.groups` creates:
+    * **subset-CS-Y-16S-reads/stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.an.unique_list.count.summary**

+    In subset, group with smallest number of samples is 327912, so that number is in sub.sample command.
+This was determined by the output of count.groups.

 26. Calculate alpha diversity of samples using rarefaction command.
 To standardize the acluation, use `summary.single` to randomly select XXX sequences from each sample 1000 times and calculate the average.